New Garside structures and applications to Artin groups: Application to Artin groups

-Let us denote by $K_E$ the interval complex of the poset $E$ as in Definition~\ref{def:interval_group}, and let $G_E$ denote the corresponding interval group.
+Let us denote by $K_E$ the interval complex of the poset $E$ as in Definition~\ref{def:interval_group} (the interval labeling on $E$ is defined after Lemma~\ref{lem:E partial order}), and let $G_E$ denote the corresponding interval group.
 We will find a simple criterion ensuring that the interval group $G_E$ is isomorphic to $A \times \Z$, where $A$ is the Artin group associated to $W$.